-You could wear a belt with plates, weighted vest or bag, or even ankles weights for this one.
+You could wear a belt with plates, a weighted vest or bag, or even ankle weights for this one.
 Just be mindful of your form because you’ll be pulling a lot more weight than usual.
 Find a stool to assist yourself get up on the dip station.

 You can use a weighted vest/bag but I think that squats are best done with barbells.
 Yes, you heard me: Barbells as in you’re going to do regular weight-lifting technique squats.
-It will allow you to squats with the most weight as possible while remaining safe.
-Do back squats with similar form of the bodyweight squats, but of course with hands on the bar rather than putting it in front of you.
+It will allow you to squat with the most weight possible while remaining safe.
+Do back squats with a similar form to the bodyweight squats, but of course with hands on the bar rather than putting it in front of you.

-Time to work the opposite muscle group again.
-Use a weighted vest, or belt with plates which is better for the exercise.
-Similar with every exercise, proper form.
+Time to work for the opposite muscle group again.
+Use a weighted vest or belt with plates which are better for the exercise.
+Similar to every exercise, proper form.
 No cheating.
 Gains, gains, gains everywhere.
-Keep contracting that biceps please.
+Keep contracting that biceps, please.

-To finish the round, let’s go to core with weighted planks.
-Similar with the push-ups, use weighted vest or ask someone to put plates or weighted bag on your back.
+To finish the round, let’s go to the core with weighted planks.
+Similar to the push-ups, use a weighted vest or ask someone to put plates or a weighted bag on your back.
 Maintain your proper form and breathe.
 It is going to be agonizing but the benefits will be worth every tormenting agony you experience from the exercise.

 👊Try the workout and experience the sudden strength and muscle gains surging after your rest.